louisgv/janusLauncher/NOTE.md

 The second convention seems to fit this line of reasoning.
 We will name the first, `launcher`, the second `model`.

 ---
+# Activities

+1. Main activity: Has drawing pad, and a partial list of things.
+Maybe for first the list will from user marking for favorite
+2. List activity: Has the full list

+---
 # Setup EMNIST data to be used with the training scripts

 Since my hard-drive is limited in space, I had to store EMNIST on an external drive.
 After which, I would do a symbolic link.
 There're a couple of quirk.
 Here's the command that was giving me trouble: